-Ki Pro offers these parameter choices for easy identification of the QuickTime files, so that the names can logically match the shooting script, and are acceptable when imported into the Final Cut Pro Browser window.
-Final Cut Pro's Browser window provides columns of data used to describe the media.
+Ki Pro offers these parameter choices for easy identification of the QuickTime files, so that the names can logically match the shooting script, and are acceptable when imported into the Final Cut Pro 7's Browser window or Final Cut Pro X's Events.
+Final Cut Pro 7's Browser window provides columns of data used to describe the media.
 In the most minimal form, "Name", "Media Start", "Media End" and "Reel" are required pieces of information for a Final Cut Pro clip to be properly perceived as "valid" media.
 Additional information or "QuickTime metadata" is useful and can be mapped into the myriad choices provided in the Final Cut Pro Browser column headings.

-Example 1: using the factory default AJA parameter settings:

-REEL NAME 001

-CLIP NAME CLIP

-CLIP NUMBER 1

-CLIP APPEND NONE

-ALPHA APPEND А

-ТАКЕ 1
+Final Cut Pro X also uses such information and can provide even more support for QuickTime file metadata.

-The resulting clip would be named and displayed as:"CLIP1TK1".
+The resulting clip would be named and displayed as: "SC1ATK1".
 The media would be named "001" if mounted on the OS X desktop as a volume.

 Example 2: using customized settings:

-REEL NAME 002

-CLIP NAME SC

-CLIP NUMBER 12

-CLIP APPEND ALPHA

-ALPHA APPEND В

-TAKE 1

-The resulting clip would have the following naming convention: "SC12BTK1".The media would be named "002" if mounted on a desktop as a volume.
+The resulting clip would have the following naming convention: "CLIP12TK1".
+The media would be named "002" if mounted on a desktop as a volume.